triton-inference-server/server/docs/test.rst

 of the TensorRT Inference Server.
 We will enable CI testing in a future update.

-There is a set of tests in the qa/ directory that can be run manually to provide some testing.
-Before running these tests you must first generate a couple of test model repositories containing the models needed by the tests.
+However, there is a set of tests in the qa/ directory that can be run manually to provide extensive testing.
+Before running these tests you must first generate a few model repositories containing the models needed by the tests.

 Generate QA Model Repositories